 Batting weights can be used as a replacement for a heavy bat.
 You can use these hitting aids for your on deck preparation as well as using for batting drills.

 The nice thing about using bat weights is that you can customize how much weight you want to add to your bat.

 You may want to increase the weight if you have been working out and getting stronger.
 With the set of weights, you won’t have to go out and buy a new bat.

 The hitting jack-it is a weight that fits near the label of the bat so you can still hit with the barrel.
 Alternative weights such as “doughnuts” sit right in the middle of the barrel making it difficult to use for drills.

-Pro tip: Also, keep in mind that the distribution of the weight matters.
+Pro tip: Also, keep in mind that the distribution of the weight matters with how much you’re able to swing without resorting to bad form.
 A 16 ounce Jack-It weight will feel lighter than a 16 ounce typical donut because the donut is further away from your hands.
 The further it is toward the end of the barrel, the heavier a weight will feel.